binjuhor/sport-widgets/README.md

 ### Run project with docker

-Just run docker container with command: `docker-composer up -d --build` then you can check the embed widget on `http://localhost:8081/` <- `this site demo for embed widget`
+Just run docker container with command: `docker-composer up -d --build` then you can check the embed widget on `http://localhost:8081/` <- `this site demo for embed widget` we need to run `yarn build` before check this embed widget because I loaded the bundled js file from the dist folder.

 Check the site with original VueJs project on `http://localhost:8080/` <- `this site my idea will work for GSA website`